Competitive monitoring in retail: How can we improve the accuracy of product matching?

 Director of Marketing and Business Development

-Key takeaway: Product matching is the foundation of competitive monitoring because it prevents the comparison of non-equivalent products.
-Reliable matching secures margins by basing repricing on real, multi-signal data.
-Noteworthy fact: According to the Diamart study, 50% of French retailers still consider this challenge unresolved.
+Product matching is the foundation of competitive monitoring because it prevents the comparison of non-equivalent products.
+Reliable product matching safeguards margins by basing repricing on real-time, multi-source data.

 Why product matching is the critical point of competitive monitoring

-Comparing apples and oranges makes data collection pointless; the quality of competitive retail product matching monitoring is the foundation of your strategy.
-In fact, without precision, you are flying blind.
+Comparing apples and oranges makes data collection pointless; the quality of your retail product matching competitive intelligence is the foundation of your strategy.

 The cost of a fixed match (margin, image-price, distorted decisions)

-Poor matching leads to unnecessary price reductions.
-This destroys your net margin for no valid reason.
-The customer also loses confidence in your pricing consistency.
+Poor pricing leads to unnecessary price cuts.
+This erodes your net margin for no good reason.
+Customers also lose confidence in the consistency of your pricing.

 Your repricing algorithms are based on inaccurate data.
-Your price image is deteriorating because you are aligning yourself with non-identical products.
-This is a strategic error.
+Your price positioning is suffering because you’re benchmarking against non-identical products.
+This is a strategic mistake.

 Strategic decisions become risky.
-In short, you are running your business with biased figures and a completely distorted view.
+In short, you’re running your business based on skewed numbers and a completely distorted view.

 The three cases to distinguish: exact match / equivalent / substitute

-An exact match refers to products that are strictly identical and have the same EAN.
-This is the basis for monitoring.
-The same barcode and brand are then compared.
+An exact match refers to products that are exactly the same and have the same EAN.
+This is the basis of monitoring.
+We then compare the same barcode and the same brand.

-Distinguishing between these levels prevents sudden misalignments.
-This secures your operating margins on a daily basis.
+Distinguishing between these levels helps prevent sudden misalignments.
+This safeguards your operating margins on a day-to-day basis.

 The number one causes of matching errors (and how to spot them)